 N.J.A.C.
 14:2-4.2 provides basic requirements for operators, which include the ability to receive a transmittal of a notice to excavate from the One-Call System operator and the duty to mark out its underground facilities within three business days after receiving the notice of intent to excavate.
-Language in proposed subsection (b) has been added which bars an operator's right of recovery from an excavator or responsible contractor of any costs associated with damage to the operator's lines if the operator fails to participate in the One-Call Damage Prevention System, as required by
+Proposed new subsection (b) has been added to bar an operator's right of recovery from an excavator or responsible contractor of any costs associated with damage to the operator's lines if the operator fails to participate in the One-Call Damage Prevention System, as required pursuant to N.J.S.A.

-N.J.S.A.
 48:2-80, and the operator has not received any notice of excavation due to the operator's failure to participate in the One-Call Damage Prevention System.
-Additionally, under proposed subsection (c), an operator would be liable for any costs, labor, parts, equipment, and personnel downtime, which are incurred by an excavator who damaged a facility owned, operated, or controlled by the operator, if the operator failed to mark out or locate its facilities pursuant to N.J.A.C.
+Additionally, pursuant to proposed new subsection (c), an operator would be liable for any costs, labor, parts, equipment, and personnel downtime that are incurred by an excavator who damaged a facility owned, operated, or controlled by the operator, if the operator failed to mark out or locate its facilities pursuant to N.J.A.C.
 14:2-4.2.
-Furthermore, the Board is proposing that an electric positive response to the System operator shall be mandatory for all operators under proposed subsection (d).
-The term '[c]ontrol(s) the operation of' has been added for clarification in what was (b)(1), (b)(2), and is now (d)(1), (d)(2).
-Current N.J.A.C.
-14:2-4.2(c) is proposed to be removed.
-Subsections (d), (e) and (f) have been renumbered to (e), (f) and (g), respectively.
+Furthermore, the Board is proposing that an electric positive response to the System operator shall be mandatory for all operators at recodified subsection (d).
+The term "control(s) the operation of" has been added for clarification throughout the recodified subsection.

 Pursuant to the Appellate Division's decision in In re Readoption of N.J.A.C.
-14:2, the Board proposes to remove existing N.J.A.C.
+14:2, the Board proposes to delete existing N.J.A.C.
 14:2-4.2(c).
 N.J.A.C.
 14:2-4.2 required operators to mark out any underground facilities on the site of a proposed excavation if the operators own, operate, or control those facilities.
 N.J.A.C.
 14:2-4.2(c) noted that "an underground facility operator shall be deemed to control any all portions of an underground facility carrying metered service, which are not located on the customer's side of the meter, regardless of who owns the property."
 The appellants in In re Readoption of N.J.A.C.
-14:2, which consisted of water and wastewater companies, and stakeholders in the pre-proposal meetings raised several concerns regarding the language in current N.J.A.C.
+14:2, which consisted of water and wastewater companies, and stakeholders in the pre-proposal meetings raised several concerns regarding the language at existing N.J.A.C.
 14:2-4.2(c).
 First, the appellants objected to the "deemed to control" language and argued that since water companies merely use the utility lines, such utilities should not be required to mark out the water facilities.
 Instead, as the appellants and stakeholders noted, such utility lines that extend from the curb to the customer's or homeowner's building are owned and tend to be controlled by the customer or homeowner, not the water companies.
-However, as Board staff reasons, the appellants' and stakeholders' comments would create the possibility of having an unmarked water line in a worksite, as a homeowner is not required to mark out its residential underground facilities under the homeowner exemption in N.J.S.A.
+However, as Board staff reasons, the appellants' and stakeholders' comments would create the possibility of having an unmarked water line in a worksite, as a homeowner is not required to mark out its residential underground facilities under the homeowner exemption at N.J.S.A.
 48:2-75.